-- Youth desiring to participate in the Washtenaw County 4-H Youth Show must have reached their 5th birthday by January 1st of the current year and not have exceeded the age of 19 by January 1st of the current year.
-Handicap exceptions based on Public Law 94-142. - a.
+- 1. Youth desiring to participate in the Washtenaw County 4-H Youth Show must have reached their 5th birthday by January 1st of the current year and not have exceeded the age of 19 by January 1st of the current year. - a.
+4-H'ers with disabilities may continue as 4-H'ers regardless of their upper age with special permission from their county 4-H staff.
+Michigan law stipulates that a student with a disability is entitled to continue in a special education program of service until the end of the school year in which he or she reaches age 26. - b.
 Many classes have minimum age requirements and regulations.
-See specific classes and/or sections. - b.
-All non-4-H members who are Washtenaw County residents are welcome to exhibit, but they must meet the requirements of each class and follow all rules. - 2.
+See specific classes and/or sections. - 2.
 All 4-H exhibits must be bona fide 4-H work completed since the last 4-H Youth Show and may have been judged for a ribbon award but not given a premium award at other 4-H events.
 4-H Youth Show exhibits cannot be public school, private school, or home school projects, however, skills learned in these situations may be used to create a new project for the 4-H Youth Show.
+These projects may be created in school if done in a youth's personal time.
 No 4-H exhibits are allowed to be shown for premiums in the 4-H division at another county fair.
 Exhibitors may not exhibit the same still project for more than one year, unless required on the project class. - 3.
 Each exhibit can be entered in only one premium class, unless otherwise specified. - 4.
-Youth 5 7 years of age may show only in classes designated as Cloverbud or age 5 7. - 5.
-The 4-H Youth Show Exhibitor Code of Conduct will be followed. - 6.
-Accommodations for youth with special needs; Parents of youth with special needs (medical, physical and/or mental health issues) should notify specific superintendent(s) prior to the Youth Show (at weigh-in or as soon as possible) if their child may require any accommodations or considerations in order to participate in the 4-H Youth Show.
+Youth 5 7 years of age may show only in classes designated as Cloverbud or age 5 7. - The 4-H Youth Show Exhibitor Code of Conduct will be followed. - 6.
+Accommodations for youth with special needs; Parents of youth with special needs (medical, physical and/or mental health issues) should notify specific superintendent(s) and staff prior to the Youth Show (at weigh-in or as soon as possible) if their child may require any accommodations or considerations in order to participate in the 4-H Youth Show.
 Parents will also be given the opportunity to indicate in writing at registration if their child may require any accommodations or considerations.
 This is not an effort to garner special consideration in judging, but rather to advise the superintendent and judge of any possible behaviors or circumstances that may need to be addressed.
 The superintendent and parents can work together to communicate information regarding specific youth participants to youth show judges prior to the show or arrange for alternatives for showmanship or specific classes if deemed necessary (i.e. educational poster, record book, etc.) to assure a positive 4-H experience for the youth.